 The creation of the new cabinet-level Homeland Security agency after 9/11 and the associated identification of a new homeland security mission to prevent, respond to, and recover from terrorist attacks, constituted the largest reorganization in the United States government since World War II.

-Absent the wars, the US would have spent some money on the areas we now identify as homeland security in the last decade, but just not as much.
-Annual federal spending in this area grew at an average pace of 3 percent during the 1990s.
-Assuming a similar rate of growth during the first decade of the 2000s in the absence of 9/11, spending would have reached $23 billion by 2011.
-Homeland security appropriations are thus estimated to have been $369 billion higher than they would have been otherwise.
+Absent the wars, the US would have spent some money on the areas we now identify as homeland security, but nowhere near as much.
+Between Fiscal Year 2001-2016, homeland security appropriations are estimated to be $548 billion higher than they would have been otherwise.